 Local tipping is customary in Asia.
 However, this can often lead to awkwardness in knowing when it is appropriate to tip and how much, as well as ensuring you have a suitable amount of change available at the time.
 For your convenience, with years of experiences in providing the best customer service, Wendy Wu Tours operates a kitty system on our Group Tours so your National Escort will look after this aspect of your trip for you.
 It also ensures that the amounts paid are reasonable for you but still fair for the local people.
 The amount is stated on each Group Tour page will be advised again on your final documentation.

-Tipping is paid in US Dollars, as specified.
-Any additional tipping on any our tours is welcomed at your discretion.
+Tipping is in US Dollars and will be collected by your National Escort on arrival and distributed throughout the tour on your behalf.
+Any additional tipping on any of our tours is welcomed at your discretion.
 Further guidance for tipping contributions will be outlined in your final documentation.